 If you purchase a fan with a diameter less than 24 inches, chances are it will fit snugly between the rafters and you won’t have to cut one.
 However, the smaller fans won’t move nearly as much air and don’t work as well.
 Some people will lay the larger fans atop the rafters, but this isn’t advisable as it can cause a buffeting sound.
 The rafter can also obstruct the airflow reducing efficiency.

 Before installing the whole house fan, make sure there is enough ventilation in the attic.
 Air that is being pulled from inside the house must also be pushed out through the attic’s soffit, gable, roof or ridge vents.
 If there isn’t enough ventilation, you can cause structural issues with the roof, or the fan won’t operate as efficiently as it should.
 Calculate the square inch opening for the whole house fan, and make sure you have at least that much area in attic vents as well.

 Installing the fan in a central location is best.
 I put mine at the top of my stairs in the center of my house such that it’s about the same distance from each window.
-If the fan is located in a distant part of the house, it may not efficiently exchange the air throughout the house because it will pull more air through the closer windows.
+If the fan is located in a distant part of the house, it may not efficiently exchange the air evenly because it will pull more air through the closer windows.
 That’s not to say it won’t work, but you’ll only want to open the windows just a little that are closest to the fan.